sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 use std::env;

 fn main() -> Result<()> {
-    // This tells cargo to rerun this script if something in /res/ changes. println!("cargo:rerun-if-changed=res/*");
+    // This tells Cargo to rerun this script if something in /res/ changes. println!("cargo:rerun-if-changed=res/*");

     let out_dir = env::var("OUT_DIR")?;